Optimal linear Bernoulli factories for small mean problems: Introduction

 Colloquially, a draw $X \sim \berndist(p)$ will be refereed to as a coin flip, or more specifically, a $p$-coin flip.
 The result $X = 1$ corresponds to heads on the coin, while $X = 0$ indicates tails.
-So a multivariate Bernoulli factory attempt to flip a coin with $f(p_1,\ldots,p_k)$ chance of heads, by using a random number of coin flips from the $k$ original coins.
+So a Bernoulli factory attempts to flip a coin with $f(p)$ chance of heads, by using a random number of coin flips from the original coin together with some auxiliary randomness.

-Asmussen et. al.~\cite{asmussengt1992} introduced one dimensional Bernoulli factories, but did not show that they exist.
-Keane and O'Brien~\cite{keaneo1994} constructed the first general Bernoulli factories, showing that such a factory with finite running time existed if and only if $f(p)$ was continuous over $[0,p^*]$ for some $p^* \in (0,1]$, and either it holds that $f(p)$ is identically 0 or 1, or that both $f(p)$ and $1 - f(p)$ are polynomially bounded away from 0 and 1 over the allowable range of $p$.
+\cite{asmussengt1992} introduced Bernoulli factories for an application in perfect simulation, but did not show that they exist. \cite{keaneo1994} constructed the first general Bernoulli factories, showing that such a factory with finite running time existed if and only if $f(p)$ was continuous over $[0,p^*]$ for some $p^* \in (0,1]$, and either it holds that $f(p)$ is identically 0 or 1, or that both $f(p)$ and $1 - f(p)$ are polynomially bounded away from 0 and 1 over the allowable range of $p$.

 Their strategy for building a Bernoulli factory was to construct Bernstein polynomials that approximated the function $f(p)$ as closely as possible.
 Bernstein polynomials are linear combinations of functions of the form $p^k(1 - p)^{n - k}$ where both $n$ and $k \leq n$ are nonnegative integers.
-Such polynomials can be created from the coin by flipping it $n$ times and seeing if exactly $k$ heads come up.
+Such polynomials can be created from the coin by flipping it $n$ times and seeing if exactly $k$ heads and $n - k$ tails result.
 Keane and O'Brien could show that the running time $T$ was finite with probability 1 for their algorithm, but not much more.
-They could not show any bounds on the average running time, or even that it was finite.
+In particular, they could not show any bounds on the average running time, or even that it was finite.

-Nacu and Peres~\cite{nacup2005} developed this approach further, and showed that Bernstein polynomials could be constructed tightly enough that the running time would have a finite expectation.
+\cite{nacup2005} developed this approach further, and showed that Bernstein polynomials could be constructed tightly enough that the running time would have a finite expectation.
 In addition, they showed that the tail of the distribution of their running time declined exponentially.
 Moreover, their work contained a proof that $f(p) = 2p$ is in a sense the most important function, since it can be used to construct a Bernoulli factory for any function that is both real analytic over $[0,1]$ and bounded away from 1.